-Metric coverage
+Metric Coverage

-The core PCP modules support export of performance metrics that include all IRIX 6.2 (and later) kernel instrumentation, hardware instrumentation, process-level resource utilization, and activity in the PCP collection infrastructure.
+The core PCP modules support export of performance metrics that include all IRIX 6.2 and 6.5.x kernel instrumentation, hardware instrumentation, process-level resource utilization, and activity in the PCP collection infrastructure.

 The supplied agents support over 1000 distinct performance metrics, many of which can have multiple values, for example, per disk, per CPU, or per process.